/s/ → /ʃ/

 And here’s an interesting array of naturally occurring examples:

-Maybe wearing a nice shirt and tie and a nice pairs of cufflinks, you know, is important to you impress your clients (from Cambridge Proficiency Test).
+Maybe wearing a nice shirt and tie and a nice pairs of cufflinks, you know, is important to you impress your clients (Cambridge Proficiency Test).

 Once you can find something of yourself in that character, or once you feel that that character represents something about you (Howard Jacobson, OpenLearn).